lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 While concentrating on security, [Material UI](http://www.material-ui.com/) and [React Router 4](https://reacttraining.com/react-router/) have allowed us to deliver a neat user experience and nicely structured code.

-[Express](https://expressjs.com/) has given us the opportunity to produce a tidy API with a minimal footprint and it's [middleware](https://expressjs.com/en/guide/using-middleware.html) has allowed us to nicely separate concerns.
+[Express](https://expressjs.com/) has given us the opportunity to produce a tidy API with a minimal footprint and its [middleware](https://expressjs.com/en/guide/using-middleware.html) has allowed us to nicely separate concerns.

 In an attempt to keep the complexity of our React application small, I've avoided Redux or complicating the build process too much.
 In the real world, Flux implementations like [Redux can be a rabbit hole of complexity](https://hackernoon.com/avoiding-accidental-complexity-when-structuring-your-app-state-6e6d22ad5e2a), but supremely powerful.

 [Material UI](http://www.material-ui.com/) isn't a finished product yet.
-Initially they wanted to keep it as a 'component' library, to provide React components, as an implementation of the Material Design guidelines.
-This mean't they avoided some more basic desires of a UI framework, like Grids and layouts.
-However, it seems that [Material UI v1 is coming](https://material-ui-next.com/) and it appears it's a mature, fully fledged framework complete will all bells and whistles.
+Initially ,they wanted to keep it as a 'component' library, to provide React components, as an implementation of the Material Design guidelines.
+This meant they avoided some more basic desires of a UI framework, like Grids and layouts.
+However, it seems that [Material UI v1 is coming](https://material-ui-next.com/) and it appears it's a mature, fully-fledged framework complete will all bells and whistles.
 I am very much looking forward to V1's full release and an opportunity to reproduce our React client application in the new version.

 In our next article, we'll be producing a React Native application, extending our API's functionality right on to our handsets.